LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Introduction

-\uline{\textit{$\bullet$ Computational Efficient Signature Generation for Min-}} \uline{\textit{-imal Energy Usage}}: Many of the embedded medical IoT devices are battery powered (e.g., \cite{camara2015security}).
-It is critical for these devices to extend their battery life-span since, for example, in wearables, this translates into higher usability \cite{camara2020access}, while in some implantable devices, it directly impacts the patient's life quality (e.g., a replacement may require surgical intervention \cite{camara2015security}).
-Hence, it is highly desirable that the underlying cryptographic mechanism consumes low energy, thereby making a minimum impact on the battery life.
-Yet, it has been shown that some of the standard digital signatures (e.g., \cite{aliasgari2018security, martinez2023comprehensive}), even only with conventional security (e.g., based on Elliptic Curve Cryptography (ECC)), can negatively impact the battery life of low-end IoT devices \cite{nouma2023practical, nouma2024trustworthy}.
-The signature energy consumption issue compounds when PQ security is considered \cite{shim2020high,cheng2017securing} (as discussed in \ref{subsec:Relatedwork}).
+{\em (II)} \underline{\textit{Computationally Efficient Signature Generation with Minimal Energy Usage:}} The primary design consideration is lightweight signature generation with signer-efficient operations and minimal energy consumption.
+This is especially critical for battery-powered embedded IoT devices~\cite{camara2015security}, where energy efficiency directly affects system longevity.
+For instance, in wearables, prolonged battery life enhances usability \cite{camara2020access}, while for implantable devices, it directly impacts patient well-being, as replacements may require surgical intervention \cite{camara2015security}.
+Hence, the underlying cryptographic mechanism must minimize energy consumption to extend device longevity.
+However, even standard digital signatures based on conventional security (e.g., Elliptic Curve Cryptography) have been shown to degrade battery life in low-end IoT devices \cite{martinez2023comprehensive, nouma2023practical}.
+This challenge is further intensified when PQ security is considered \cite{shim2020high, cheng2017securing}.